gtimoteo1/COMP373Project3/README.md

 **Overview**

 In this project, we will practice the implementation of design patterns.
+Please refer to the observerPattern.txt, bridgePattern.txt, and visitorPattern.txt files to see our description of how we utilized the design patterns.

 **Program Requirements**
 You need to design and implement: